Corey Feldman: Friendship with Michael Jackson

-Feldman was close friends with Michael Jackson, as a child and teenager.
-In his book Coreyography and several interviews, he wrote and spoke about his positive childhood experiences with Jackson: "Michael Jackson's world, crazy as it sounds, had become my happy place...
+During his childhood and teen years, Feldman had a close friendship with Michael Jackson.
+In his book Coreyography, and in several interviews, he stated that he had positive childhood experiences with Jackson: "Michael Jackson's world, crazy as it sounds, had become my happy place...
 When I was with Michael, it was like being ten years old again."
+In 2001, their friendship ended because Jackson--based on erroneous information--thought that Feldman would portray him negatively in an upcoming book.

-In 2001, their friendship ended because Jackson thought, based on erroneous information, that Feldman would negatively portray him in an upcoming book.
-Feldman claimed that on September 11, 2001, Jackson helped get Marlon Brando, Elizabeth Taylor and Liza Minnelli out of New York City, but did not help him.
-He in turn retaliated with the song, "Megalo Man", featuring the lyrics: 'I believed in your words/I believed in your lies/But in September in New York/You left me to die/I love you, Megalo Man.'
+Feldman claimed that on September 11, 2001, Jackson helped get Marlon Brando, Elizabeth Taylor and Liza Minnelli out of New York City but did not help him.
+In 2002, Feldman retaliated with the song, "Megalo Man", featuring the lyrics: "I believed in your words/I believed in your lies/But in September in New York/You left me to die/I love you, Megalo Man."

 In February 2005, Feldman was subpoenaed to testify against Jackson in the singer's child molestation trial.
 Ultimately, he did not testify.
-Feldman said, "I started looking at each piece of information, and with that came this sickening realization that there have been many occurrences in my life and in my relationship to Michael that have created a question of doubt".
-Although he was adamant that Jackson never touched him, Feldman recounted that when he was 13 or 14 years old, Jackson once showed him a book that was "focused on venereal diseases and the genitalia".
-As an adult, Feldman saw this behavior as inappropriate but he later described the incident as Jackson "just being parental for a boy who had no guidance".

-When Jackson died in 2009, Feldman dedicated a Los Angeles hospital concert with his rock band, Truth Movement, to the singer.
+Feldman has stated that Jackson never touched him inappropriately.
+In 2018, however, Feldman recounted that when he was 13 or 14 years old, Jackson showed him a book that was "focused on venereal diseases and the genitalia".

-In 2013, Feldman spoke out in defense of Jackson in the wake of the sexual molestation accusations made by Wade Robson.
-He stated that it was his personal belief that Michael Jackson was not a child molester.
-In 2017, Feldman asserted that efforts were made to frame Jackson in order to bury Feldman's allegations of abuse against others.
+After Jackson died in 2009, Feldman dedicated a Los Angeles hospital concert with his rock band, Truth Movement, to the singer.

-After new accusations against Jackson were raised in 2019 by the documentary film Leaving Neverland, Feldman repeated that Jackson had never acted inappropriately towards him and called the documentary "one-sided".
-Two days later, he changed his stance, saying he could "no longer defend" Jackson and adding, "It comes to a point where as an advocate for victims... it becomes impossible for me to remain virtuous and not at least consider what's being said."
-However, in December 2019, Feldman stated in a tweet: "I stand [with] all victims.
-However that will never negate the times & memories we shared.
-Those were [our] experiences & while I was a victim of molestation, my time [with] MJ was pure & innocent, & that is the person I choose [to] remember".
+At times, Feldman has spoken out in defense of Jackson in the wake of the sexual molestation accusations made against him.
+At other points, he has expressed doubt about Jackson's innocence.